shijithpk/music-discovery/README.md

 YOU HAVE TWO OPTIONS, IF YOU JUST WANT THE MUSIC
 6 PLAYLISTS, SHOULD MEET MOST PEOPLE'S NEEDS

-If you don't want to run any code and just want the music, a demo playlist created using the default settings is available [here----->PUT_LINK](PUT_LINK).
+If you don't want to run any code and just want the music, a demo playlist created using the default settings is available [here](https://open.spotify.com/playlist/0kqXhlpDiRbab64ip8g8Ap).
 My own personal playlist mines 33 new music playlists and can be seen [here](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH).

 ### Who this is for